 The female Adult tick needs the blood of the host to produce up to 3,000 eggs.
 A full-bodied female tick weighs almost 200 times as much as a hungry tick.
 To take up so much blood may take the female tick up to 10 days before voluntarily leaving her victim.
 The male tick can fertilize the eggs of the female without any further blood meal.

-Tick Bite – What Do Tick Bites Look Like?
+Tick Bite – What Does A Tick Bite Look Like?

 The tick bite is actually not a bite but a small puncture wound.
 As long as the tick is still attached, it is obviously easy to recognize as a tick bite.